 About My Practice

 My practice includes individual and relationship therapy.
 I draw on both research-based and humanistic approaches.
-My experience includes working with people distressed in relationships with family, friends, and work relationships.
-Some clients come to therapy feeling fear, loss, loneliness, self-doubt, feelings of numbness, and spiritual concerns.
+My experience includes working with people distressed in family, partner, and work relationships.
+Common concerns for coming to therapy include feelings of fear, loss, self-doubt, feelings of numbness, and spiritual concerns.

 The Gottman Method

 For most couples, some areas of their relationship work well, while other areas are challenging.
 Many couples share a hope of adopting kinder ways of dealing with each other.
 I usually start with The Gottman Method—which I then personalize and adapt to your situation, with its own unique mix of hopes and fears.
 I use booklets developed by The Gottman Institute, which you can then take home, at no additional cost to you.

 Individual and Couples Counseling